oletizi/avi-docs/src/site/docs/16.3/installing-avi-vantage-for-vmware-vcenter-16-3/index.md

 ### Deployment Steps

-Deployment of Vantage into a vCenter-managed VMware cloud in write access mode requires the following procedure.
+Deployment of Avi Vantage into a vCenter-managed VMware cloud in write access mode requires the following procedure.
 Detailed steps for each part of the procedure are provided.
 <ol>
  <li>Deploy the Avi Controller OVA file.</li>
  <li>Perform initial Avi Controller setup.</li>